 - Enthusiasm – there’s so much to see!

-- Comfortable shoes – the city’s enormous and the best way to feel it is to take loooong walks around.
+- Comfortable shoes – the city’s enormous and the best way to feel it is to take long walks around.

 How to look like the locals?

 Even after the 11 years, I’ve spent here I’m still asking myself who exactly are the locals in Paris? 😉 This is a multicolored world.
 One thing’s for sure, the camera hanging from your neck, the tourist guide in your hands and a big backpack won’t help you to look like locals… I’ve encountered people saying “Bonjour!” when they get in the subway (this is the kind of nice politeness you can still find in small French towns) but this is not typical for Paris.
-The Parisians walk quickly and impetuously; they don’t wait quietly and calmly in the middle of the escalator; they know the subway plan by heart; they are Candy Crush champions; they’ve got the perfect mixed intellectual-chic-casual look and understand English more than they can speak it.
+The Parisians walk quickly and impetuously.
+They don’t wait quietly and calmly in the middle of the escalator.
+The people of Paris know the subway plan by heart and they are Candy Crush champions.
+They’ve got the perfect mixed intellectual-chic-casual look and understand English more than they can speak it.
 If you’d like to get to know the “à la française” style better, here are some blogs of popular très très chic French bloggers:

 The place you’d like to share with us.

 One of my favorite places in Paris is the amazing Albert Kahn Museum and Gardens.
 If you like surprises, nature, and photography you definitely have to visit them.
 They’re going to be renovated and made even more beautiful (the project will be finished by the beginning of 2018).
 The first time I went there I was so impressed that I changed the theme of my thesis and decided to write about them 😉 They’re far from the typical tourist places but you’ll get to learn about these by the tourist guides anyway.
 If you come to this part of Paris you can also visit the Parc Saint-Cloud which is nearby and has a wonderful view of Paris!